 Property Distribution Attorneys in Kane County

-Geneva, IL Division of Assets Lawyers Protecting Your Interests
+Saint Charles, IL Division of Assets Lawyers Protecting Your Interests

 It is a common misconception that every divorce results in each spouse being entitled to exactly half of the couple's marital property.
 While such a division may be the standard in other states, that is not the case in Illinois.
 The law in Illinois is based, instead, on the principle of equitable distribution, which means that each spouse is to be allocated a fair—but not necessarily equal—share of the marital estate.
 At Olita Law Group, we realize that this can lead to contentious disputes between you and your soon-to-be ex-spouse, and we are ready and willing to help make the process easier for you both.